dlkw/conjurup/README.md

-# Conjurup a server for RESTful APIs
+# Conjurup a server for RESTful APIs!

 This is a little framework for serving RESTful APIs written in and to be used with the Ceylon programming language and SDK.